 Ashley Young, operating in a more central role under caretaker MacDonald, continued his good form into the second half of this keenly contested match, latching onto a through ball and striding forward.
 Young proceeded to turn Everton’s Sylvain Distin inside and out before launching a powerful effort just wide of Tim Howard’s goal.

 Speculation suggests that Young could be interested in a move to Harry Redknapp’s Tottenham Hotspur with recent performances going someway to justify any hefty price-tag.

 Continuing in that vein of form, Young looked to profit from a menacingly powerful run by John Carew, but the attacker found his effort blocked by the outstretched leg of Phil Jagielka, a block which delayed the trajectory of the ball and allowed Tim Howard to acrobatically parry.

-As Villa’s grip on the contest seemed to be diminishing the fans of the midlands club became increasingly frustrated with the perceived majority of refereeing decisions being made in favor of the away side.
+As Villa’s grip on the contest seemed to be diminishing the fans of the midlands club became increasingly frustrated with the perceived majority of refereeing decisions being made in favour of the away side.